-If you are looking for ideas for planning your e-safety activities throughout the year, this 2017/2018 academic year wall planner is an ideal tool.
-We have offered suggestions on how the E-safety Support resources can be used throughout the year as well as having space for you to insert your own activities.
-We also highlight some of the key e-safety events throughout the year.
+If you are looking for ideas for planning your safeguarding or e-safety activities throughout the year, these 2019/20 academic year wall planners are ideal.
+We have offered suggestions on how the E-safety Support and Safeguarding Essentials resources can be used throughout the year as well as having space for you to insert your own activities.
+We also highlight some of the key safeguarding and e-safety events throughout the year.

 Join as a E-safety Support member for access to Internet safety specific online training modules for staff, governors, pupils and parents, school e-safety policies, lesson plans and teaching resources.